MerginMaps/docs/src/manage/dashboard-maps/index.md

 MerginMaps.getMap().addLayer(layer)
 ```
-   This is a JavaScript file that defines background maps or other customisations that should be added to your webmap.
+   This is a JavaScript file that defines background maps that should be added to your webmap.

 2. Add the `map-script.js` to your project through <AppDomainNameLink />

 After syncing the project, the background map will be added to your webmap.

-### Customizations
+### Customisation
-Other customizations can be done in the `map-script.js` JavaScript file.
+Webmaps can be further customised using JavaScript in the `map-script.js` file.

 ## Webmaps extent